spotahome/redis-operator/README.md

 ## Requirements

-Minimum kubernetes version: 1.21
+Kubernetes version: 1.21 or higher
+Redis version: 6 or higher

-Redis operator is being tested against kubernetes 1.22 1.23 1.24 All dependencies have been vendored, so there's no need to any additional download.
+Redis operator is being tested against kubernetes 1.22 1.23 1.24 and redis 6
+All dependencies have been vendored, so there's no need to any additional download.

 ## Operator deployment on Kubernetes